hdwlab/X-VC/README.md

 ## Citation

-If you find our work useful, please cite our work as:
+If you find our work useful in your research, please consider citing:

 ```bibtex
 @misc{zheng2026xvczeroshotstreamingvoice,